 This class is a level class that fits into all of The Herbal Academy’s advanced herbalist paths.
 Some of the gaps in the knowledge base of this course will be covered in The Herbal Academy’s more advanced classes.

-For a greater emphasis on growing herbs and using herbs in permaculture see The Chestnut School of Herbal Medicine Herbal Immersion Program.
+For a greater emphasis on growing herbs and using herbs in permaculture see The Chestnut School of Herbal Medicine Herbal Immersion Program. or The Homegrown Herbalist School of Botanical Medicine.

 What challenges will someone face in completing the course?